survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Even small applications can benefit from **code splitting**, as it allows the users to get something usable in their hands faster.
 Performance is a feature, after all.
 Knowing the basic techniques is worthwhile.

+## Webpack 5

+Webpack 5 is a new version of the tool that promises the following changes:

+- There's better caching behavior during development - now it reuses disk-based cache between separate runs.
+- Micro frontend style development is supported through [module federation](https://webpack.js.org/concepts/module-federation/).
+- Internal APIs (esp. plugins) have been improved and older APIs have been deprecated.
+- The development and production targets have better defaults.
+For example now `contenthash` is used for production resulting in predictable caching behavior.
+The topic is discussed in detail at the _Adding Hashes to Filename_ chapter.

+[Webpack 5 changelog](https://github.com/webpack/changelog-v5) lists all the major changes.
+Apart from the caching improvements and module federation, it can be considered a clean up release.

+There's [an official migration guide](https://webpack.js.org/migrate/5/) that lists all of the changes that have to be done to port a project from webpack 4 to 5.

+It's possible that a project will run without any changes to the configuration but that you'll receive deprecation warnings.
+To find out where they are coming from, use `node --trace-deprecation node_modules/webpack/bin/webpack.js` when running webpack.

+At the time of writing, webpack 5 is in beta and the book examples work with it although you may see deprecation warnings occasionally.

+T> To learn more about module federation, [see module federation examples](https://github.com/module-federation/module-federation-examples/) and [Zack Jackson's article about the topic](https://medium.com/swlh/webpack-5-module-federation-a-game-changer-to-javascript-architecture-bcdd30e02669).

 {pagebreak}

 ## Conclusion